 Employees can work practically anywhere, as long as they have good WiFi connection.
 They can also manage their breaks better, navigate through other aspects of their personal life, and even take on heavier tasks more smoothly.

-GAT — Remote Work Made Easier Using the Right Tools.
+GAT — Remote Work made easier using the Right Tools

-G Suite is an amazing cloud technology that provides organizations with fantastic tools to power remote workers, but it doesn’t give much insight into how those tools are used.
+Google Workspace provides organizations with fantastic tools to power remote workers, but it doesn’t give much insight into how those tools are used.

 - Analyse: GAT helps you get just the granular insights you need to audit and monitor your remote workers’ online presence in G Suite.